GiuseppeSPk/VERITY/docs/USAGE.md

 # Usage Guide

-This guide covers the three main ways to use AEGIS: CLI, REST API, and Python SDK.
+This guide covers the three main ways to use VERITY: CLI, REST API, and Python SDK.

 ## Table of Contents